 For the last few years we have been using TurboCAD for visualizing and designing projects on Morgan’s Cloud.
 TurboCAD is a great value, with much of the functionality of systems costing many times more, at just US$150, and you can often get it discounted to as little as US$80.00 by shopping around on the Internet.

-We have used it for projects ranging from simple wiring diagrams to the computer workstation to go above our salon table, shown in the rendering below.
+We have used it for many projects.
+Here’s an example: the computer workstation to go above our salon table, shown in the rendering below.

 The joys include:

 - The ability to see pretty much what you will get before cutting the first piece of wood or other material.